810.513.3044 PH

 Perchloroethylene, aka tetrachloroethylene, PCE or PERC, is commonly referred to as dry cleaning fluid even though it is widely used in a variety of other products and industries.
 Michael Faraday, the inventor of the Bunsen burner among other things, discovered PCE.

 Before environmental regulation came of age, not a lot of thought was given to the environmental impacts of PCE or proper disposal methods.
 More than one dry-cleaning client told me it was a good weed killer.
 Not surprisingly, PCE is a common pollutant.
-It is present at more than half of the identified superfund sites.
+It is present at more than half of the identified Superfund sites.
 PCE frequently appears as an uninvited guest at sites in concentrations sufficient to cause vapor intrusion concerns.

 Technological advancements have resulted in more efficient dry-cleaning machines that use less PCE.
 There are also more friendly alternatives to PCE on the market.
 Now, there is a push to ban it altogether.
 A bill to end the manufacture, sale, and use of PCE was previously introduced in the Michigan Legislature.
 That bill failed to make it out of committee.
 An identical bill was recently introduced in the Michigan House of Representatives.